Ever had difficulty retaining your current clients?

 Imagine this: you have the best product, the most advanced marketing tool, you’re actively engaging in social media, and you have pretty much established your brand in the industry.

-But there seems to be lacking.
+But there seems to be something lacking.
 Somehow, you notice that you do not have recurring customers.
 Your customers are easily swayed by your competitors even though they loved your brand.

 This is a type of approach in marketing that focuses on gaining new customers and retaining the old ones.